MicrosoftDocs/fabric-docs/docs/get-started/icons.md

 ## Do's

 * Use the icons to illustrate how products can work together.
-* In diagrams, we recommend including the product name somewhere close to the icon.
+* In diagrams, we recommend including a label that contains the product, experience or item name somewhere close to the icon.
 * Use the icons as they appear within the product.

 ## Don'ts